What is Gift Aid for College? How Does it Differ From Self-Help Aid For College?

 #2.
 Financial Responsibility

-While self-help aid places financial responsibility on the student, with student loans, the student repays the borrowed funds, which can impact their financial well-being long-term.
+While self-help aid places financial responsibility on the student, with student loans, the student repays the borrowed funds, which can impact their economic well-being long-term.
 Work-study programs require active participation and effort from the student to earn income to cover educational expenses.

 #3.
 Application Process